meatball133/crystal/concepts/array-methods/about.md

 ## flatten & compact & transpose & uniq

-The following methods are useful when wanting to do operations, like making an array one-dimensional, removing `nil` elements, wanting to remove duplicates or transposing an array of arrays.
+The following methods are useful when wanting to do operations like making an array one-dimensional, removing `nil` elements, removing duplicates, or transposing an array of arrays.
 As with `reverse`, these methods return a new array and do not modify the original array.

 | Method | Description | example |